oroinc/documentation/user_guide/basic_entities.rst

 User
 ----

-A **User** record represent a person, group of people or third-party system using OroCRM.
+A **User** record represents a person, group of people or third-party system using OroCRM.
 User's credentials (login and password) identify a unique user an define what part of the system, which functionalities and actions will available for them in the system.